puni2k/ebusd-configuration-wolf/README.md

 - MM-2 (Most messages have to be requested by polling and have to be chosen according to the configuration of the MM-2)

 Note: configuration files mostly include only status fields.
-Configuration parameters are intentionally not included.
+Only a selected amount of configuration parameters are included.